dalpo/seorel/README.md

 $ bundle exec rake db:migrate
 ```

-Will generate the `seorel.rb` initializer and a new migration.
+It will generate the `seorel.rb` initializer and a new migration.

+### Configurations

 You could change default meta tags values into the seorel initializer: